+What should be the copywriting rates in Singapore?
+That would be the first question that comes to your mind when you are looking to outsource your copywriting.
 Are the cheapest rates always the best?
 It is easy to think so especially when you are just hiring someone to write.
-How hard can it be and why should you pay more when you can pay less.
+How hard can it be and why should you pay more when you can pay less?
 Such fallacy is common as it is difficult to see the value of a copywriters’ work.

 Copywriting is an art, much like programming.
 You are hiring the skill of language.
 Expert copywriters are able to make every word count.
 They can tweak their content to appeal to audiences whilst being able to stay optimised for search engines if it is online.